Matisse Capital Takes $262,000 Position in The Taiwan Fund, Inc. (NYSE:TWN)

-Matisse Capital acquired a new stake in shares of The Taiwan Fund, Inc. (NYSE:TWN – Get Rating) in the 4th quarter, according to the company in its most recent filing with the SEC.
-The institutional investor acquired 11,366 shares of the company’s stock, valued at approximately $262,000.
-Matisse Capital owned about 0.15% of The Taiwan Fund at the end of the most recent quarter.
+Matisse Capital acquired a new position in shares of The Taiwan Fund, Inc. (NYSE:TWN – Get Rating) during the 4th quarter, Holdings Channel.com reports.
+The firm acquired 11,366 shares of the company’s stock, valued at approximately $262,000.

-Several other hedge funds and other institutional investors have also recently made changes to their positions in the business.
-Advisor Group Holdings Inc. lifted its holdings in shares of The Taiwan Fund by 21.7% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 3,652 shares of the company’s stock valued at $121,000 after purchasing an additional 651 shares during the last quarter.
-Raymond James & Associates lifted its holdings in shares of The Taiwan Fund by 3.9% during the 1st quarter.
-Raymond James & Associates now owns 17,644 shares of the company’s stock valued at $580,000 after purchasing an additional 664 shares during the last quarter.
-UBS Group AG lifted its holdings in shares of The Taiwan Fund by 198.2% during the 2nd quarter.
-UBS Group AG now owns 1,333 shares of the company’s stock valued at $33,000 after purchasing an additional 886 shares during the last quarter.
-Almitas Capital LLC lifted its holdings in shares of The Taiwan Fund by 67.7% during the 3rd quarter.
-Almitas Capital LLC now owns 7,178 shares of the company’s stock valued at $150,000 after purchasing an additional 2,898 shares during the last quarter.
-Finally, Captrust Financial Advisors purchased a new stake in shares of The Taiwan Fund during the 2nd quarter valued at $83,000.
-Hedge funds and other institutional investors own 69.60% of the company’s stock.
+Several other hedge funds have also added to or reduced their stakes in the business.
+Allspring Global Investments Holdings LLC raised its stake in The Taiwan Fund by 15.4% during the 4th quarter.
+Allspring Global Investments Holdings LLC now owns 706,025 shares of the company’s stock worth $16,302,000 after buying an additional 94,111 shares during the period.
+Almitas Capital LLC raised its stake in The Taiwan Fund by 67.7% during the 3rd quarter.
+Almitas Capital LLC now owns 7,178 shares of the company’s stock worth $150,000 after buying an additional 2,898 shares during the period.
+City of London Investment Management Co.
+Ltd. raised its stake in The Taiwan Fund by 4.7% during the 3rd quarter.
+City of London Investment Management Co.
+Ltd. now owns 2,963,314 shares of the company’s stock worth $62,007,000 after buying an additional 132,186 shares during the period.
+Wolverine Asset Management LLC raised its stake in The Taiwan Fund by 522.7% during the 3rd quarter.
+Wolverine Asset Management LLC now owns 8,880 shares of the company’s stock worth $186,000 after buying an additional 7,454 shares during the period.
+Finally, Captrust Financial Advisors acquired a new stake in The Taiwan Fund during the 2nd quarter worth $83,000.
+Institutional investors and hedge funds own 69.60% of the company’s stock.

 Taiwan Fund is an an integral economic player and closed-end management investment company.
 It allows investors to access and participate in the growth of the economy and the stock market, as well as the investment potential of the mainland and other emerging economies in the region.